Teaching & Learning Academy: Member of the Teaching and Learning Academy (MTLA)

 These members are taking part in TLA Accreditation, which aligns to Levels 4-8 of the National Qualifications Framework.

 Fellow of the Teaching and Learning Academy (FTLA)

 A Fellowship is awarded to those who have had a significant impact on others.
+(Add source, define award more in depth.)

 Previous structure (2004-2011)

 Until 2011, the Academy was structured with four stages of recognition that incorporated the six core dimensions.
 Teachers could choose to produce work at one of the four stages.

 At Stage One the expectation was that the impact of the teacher's work would predominantly be seen in their own classroom.
 This could be using "an area of interest, teaching strategy or new initiative".
 Stage one was expected to be carried out for a short period of time (from two weeks to a half term).

 Stage Two required the “sphere of influence” to be extended so the teacher's learning affected their colleagues.

 Stage Two presentations required evidence of reflection whereas Stage One was simply a descriptive account of the learning; this was done through a “learning breakthrough”.
 Stage One was expected to last no more than half a term, but the more in-depth Stage Two took between one and two terms.
 The presentation demands were increased at Stage Two; a teacher was required to complete a learning breakthrough.

 In Stage Three, teachers were expected to partake in a sustained piece of professional development.
 This was expected to last for between two and three terms.
 They were also expected to be familiar with the core dimensions for this stage.

 Stages One, Two and Three are equivalent to the new Associate Member of the Teaching & Learning Academy.

 Stage Four was intended to have a much larger effect.
 The impact of the work reached into the regional or national areas.

 This stage was also to provide recognition for those who make significant contributions to the knowledge base.
 Stage Four is equivalent to the new Fellow of the Teaching and Learning Academy.